-Diagnostic testing may include monitoring of blood sugar levels to ensure prompt detection of diabetes mellitus, bone scans and blood tests for osteoporosis, and/or other studies.
+Diagnostic testing may include monitoring of blood sugar levels to ensure prompt detection of diabetes mellitus, bone scans and blood tests for osteoporosis and/or other studies.
 In addition, thorough cardiac evaluations and ongoing monitoring may also be performed (e.g., clinical examinations, X-ray studies, specialized cardiac tests) to assess associated cardiovascular abnormalities and determine appropriate disease management.
-Individuals with Werner Syndrome should also be regularly monitored as necessary to ensure the prompt detection and appropriate treatment of certain malignancies or benign tumors that may occur in association with the disorder (e.g., osteosarcoma, meningioma).
+Individuals with Werner syndrome should also be regularly monitored as necessary to ensure the prompt detection and appropriate treatment of certain malignancies or benign tumors that may occur in association with the disorder (e.g., osteosarcoma, meningioma).

-In some cases, specialized laboratory tests may be performed on cultured skin cells (fibroblasts) from affected individuals, demonstrating abnormally decreased replication of Werner Syndrome fibroblasts.
+In some people, specialized laboratory tests may be performed on cultured skin cells (fibroblasts) from affected individuals, demonstrating abnormally decreased replication of Werner syndrome fibroblasts.
 Evaluation of the chromosomal make-up (karyotype) within the nuclei of cultured fibroblasts and certain white blood cells (lymphocytes) may reveal a high frequency of certain chromosomal rearrangements (variegated translocation mosaicism).
 (For more information, please see the “Causes” section of this report above.)
 In addition, according to several investigators, urine tests may reveal elevated levels of hyaluronic acid, a complex carbohydrate that is present in the spaces between certain cells (intercellular spaces) within certain connective tissues.
 The implications of this finding are not understood.

 Confirmation of a clinical diagnosis of Werner syndrome may be achieved through molecular testing of the WRN gene.
-Molecular sequencing of the WRN gene to detect disease-causing mutations, as well as biochemical testing to quantitate the amount of WRN protein produced by cells, is available on a clinical basis.
+Molecular sequencing of the WRN gene to detect disease-causing variants, as well as biochemical testing to quantitate the amount of WRN protein produced by cells, is available on a clinical basis.

-The treatment of Werner Syndrome is directed toward the specific symptoms that are apparent in each individual.
+The treatment of Werner syndrome is directed toward the specific symptoms that are apparent in each individual.
 Disorder management may require the coordinated efforts of a team of specialists who may need to systematically and comprehensively plan an affected individual’s treatment.
 Such specialists may include internists; physicians who diagnose and treat disorders of the skeleton, muscles, joints, and other related tissues (orthopedists); physicians who diagnose and treat abnormalities of the heart and its major blood vessels; eye specialists (ophthalmologists); physicians who diagnose and treat disorders of the endocrine system (endocrinologists); and/or other health care professionals.

-Specific therapies for individuals with Werner Syndrome are symptomatic and supportive.
+Specific therapies for individuals with Werner syndrome are symptomatic and supportive.
 According to reports in the medical literature, diabetes mellitus is typically mild and may often be managed with dietary changes and appropriate medications by mouth to decrease elevated sugar (glucose) levels in the blood (oral hypoglycemic medications).

 In affected individuals with cataracts, treatment may include surgical removal of the clouded lens and implantation of a substitute lens (intraocular lens) or prescription of corrective glasses or contact lenses.
-Some physicians report that individuals with Werner Syndrome may have a significantly increased risk of separation of surgical wound layers (wound dehiscence) and/or other complications (e.g., corneal endothelial decompensation).
+Some physicians report that individuals with Werner syndrome may have a significantly increased risk of separation of surgical wound layers (wound dehiscence) and/or other complications (e.g., corneal endothelial decompensation).
 Therefore, these physicians recommend that special precautions be taken during such surgical procedures (e.g., small surgical incisions, avoidance of local or systemic cortisone).

-If benign or malignant tumors develop in association with Werner Syndrome, appropriate treatment measures may vary depending upon the specific tumor type present; whether the tumor is benign or malignant; stage, grade, and/or extent of disease; and/or other factors.
-Depending upon such factors, treatment methods may include surgery, use of certain anticancer drugs (chemotherapy), radiation therapy, and/or other measures.
+If benign or malignant tumors develop in association with Werner syndrome, appropriate treatment measures may vary depending upon the specific tumor type present; whether the tumor is benign or malignant; stage, grade and/or extent of disease; and/or other factors.
+Depending upon such factors, treatment methods may include surgery, use of certain anticancer drugs (chemotherapy), radiation therapy and/or other measures.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.